edewhitt/apollo-federation-poc/README.md

 Each of the services can be run, introspected, and queried independently.
 I have included a `start.sh` script to make it easier to start and manage.

+NOTE: You will need to install the (Apollo Router)[https://www.apollographql.com/docs/router/quickstart] to run the router and query all services at once.

 The script includes the following options:
 - **Start Router**: starts the Apollo Router for running dynamic queries against all services
 - **Build Supergraph**: reaches out to all running services and composes the full supergraph schema